 "Wow, I've never seen that card, I bet my younger brother Ron would give you anything for it."
 Ginny said awed

-"Oh, well, do you want it, I'm not to keen on these anyway."
+"Oh, well, do you want it, I'm not too keen on these."
 Harry said holding the card out to her.
 "I've never been a card collector."

 Harry smiled, "I'd like that."